hlc64/codingchallenge/README.md

 2. A detailed Readme file which includes the following:

+1. Installation instructionsa.
-1. Installation instructionsa.Write out all of the steps to run your app locally 2.Discussion of technologies used
+Write out all of the steps to run your app locally

-  a. make a list of the technologies you used including frameworks and libraries.
+2.Discussion of technologies used
+  I began by revising and trying to create my layout and web application by using grid and flex.
+I quickly changed my pace and stuck to what I knew considering the time constraints.

 3. A section describing the requirements and how you met them.